spotlightpa/poor-richard/content/news/2021-05-31-SPLUNEMPLOY31.md

 +++
 arc-id = "6IXD4R5ITZBILPDDSVK4ZJI6KY"
-internal-id = "SPLUNEMPLOY31"
-internal-budget = ""
-image = "external/bsxjdx7g1vtyp481xakde5tmb8.jpeg"
-image-description = "Unemployed workers and advocates from Pittsburgh and Philadelphia protest over more than 300,000 unemployment claims still waiting for review by the state Department of Labor and Industry.
-The department this week is launching a massive overhaul of its computer system." image-caption = "" image-credit = "Rebecca Moss / Spotlight PA" image-size = "" published = 2021-05-31T09:00:00Z slug = "pa-unemployment-claims-overhaul-ibm-gsi-benefits-labor-industry" authors = ["Rebecca Moss"] byline = "Rebecca Moss of Spotlight PA" title = "Anxiety runs high as Pa. begins massive overhaul of 60-year-old unemployment computer system" subtitle = "" description = "Claims will be put on hold until June 8 as the state makes an ambitious leap to a new, cloud-based benefits system.
-But experts warn this “all-at-once” approach often fails." blurb = "Claims will be put on hold until June 8 as the state makes an ambitious leap to a new, cloud-based benefits system.
-But experts warn this “all-at-once” approach often fails." kicker = "Economy" topics = [] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Rebecca Moss"]
+blurb = "Claims will be put on hold until June 8 as the state makes an ambitious leap to a new, cloud-based benefits system.
+But experts warn this “all-at-once” approach often fails." byline = "Rebecca Moss of Spotlight PA" description = "Claims will be put on hold until June 8 as the state makes an ambitious leap to a new, cloud-based benefits system.
+But experts warn this “all-at-once” approach often fails." image = "external/bsxjdx7g1vtyp481xakde5tmb8.jpeg" image-credit = "Rebecca Moss / Spotlight PA" image-description = "Unemployed workers and advocates from Pittsburgh and Philadelphia protest over more than 300,000 unemployment claims still waiting for review by the state Department of Labor and Industry.
+The department this week is launching a massive overhaul of its computer system." internal-id = "SPLUNEMPLOY31" kicker = "Economy" modal-exclude = false no-index = false published = 2021-05-31T05:00:00-04:00 slug = "pa-unemployment-claims-overhaul-ibm-gsi-benefits-labor-industry" suppress-featured = false title = "Anxiety runs high as Pa. begins massive overhaul of 60-year-old unemployment computer system"
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>